-Our burn injury lawyers in Albany understand the painful struggles a burn victim endures and we are here to help you obtain the maximum compensation you deserve to recover from your injuries and get your life back on track.
+Our Albany burn injury lawyers understand the painful struggles a burn victim endures and we are here to help you obtain the maximum compensation you deserve to recover from your injuries and get your life back on track.

 Fill out a Free Case Review form to get started.

 Deep or widespread burn injuries can lead to significant complications causing serious illness or death.
 Burn complications can happen directly from the burn wound or from the body’s inability to properly recover during the treatment process.

 - Infections – When the skin is severely damaged or dead, it leaves the body vulnerable to airborne infections such as bacteria or fungi.
 The use of breathing tubes and catheters can also result in respiratory infections causing severe flu or pneumonia.
 Most damaging of all, there is a risk of sepsis, resulting in a life-threatening infection that travels through the bloodstream and can lead to organ failure and death.